sbriggssjc/mca-gameday-camera/README.md

 ## update_code.sh

 Run `update_code.sh` to pull the latest changes from the remote `main` branch.
 The script handles errors like missing Git or network issues and prints whether new code was retrieved or if the repository was already current.

+## gameday.sh

+`gameday.sh` updates the repository and starts `highlight_recorder.py`.
+You can place the script on the Desktop, make it executable with `chmod +x`, and then right-click and select **Allow Launching** to use it like a shortcut.